JyutdictEB/Jyutjam.org/src/en/about/README.md

 At present (2021), the key members of Lingnaam Jyutjam are mainly involved in the following research (not for profit):

 - Compile and build a platform for Pan-Cantonese pronunciation query: "[Jyutdict](/en/jyutdict-android/)"
-- Production of Yue popular science videos: released through "[Bilibili platform](https://space.bilibili.com/410568594)"
+- Producing and releasing videos on fun facts about Yue: released through "[Bilibili platform](https://space.bilibili.com/410568594)"
 - Research on Yue phonetics, phonology and romanization schemes in various places, and design "[Jyutping++ (J++)](/en/j++/)"
 - Collect Yue language resources from all over the world